ryanmcdermott/clean-code-javascript/README.md

 As stated famously in [*Design Patterns*](https://en.wikipedia.org/wiki/Design_Patterns) by the Gang of Four, you should prefer composition over inheritance where you can.

 Important thing is that JavaScript uses prototypal inheritance.
 It means new objects are instantiated by creating delegation links using OLOO (Objects Linking to Other Objects).
-Therfore you should be aware that JS does not offer real classes you may now from _Java_, _C#_ or other _object-oriented languages_.
+Therefore you should be aware that JS does not offer real classes you may know from _Java_, _C#_ or other _object-oriented languages_.
 You may think: _"Hold on!
 There are `class` and `extends` keywords so I should be able to use classical inheritance."_.
 These keywords are _syntactic sugar_ and they are **not** introducing a new object-oriented inheritance model to the language (#[MDN: Classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes)).

 The composition/inheritance topic is comprehensively covered in following articles:
 - ["Common Misconceptions About Inheritance in JavaScript"](https://medium.com/javascript-scene/common-misconceptions-about-inheritance-in-javascript-d5d9bab29b0a)